 How clean is the indoor air you breathe, and how can you make it cleaner?
-Between the ongoing COVID-19 pandemic, seasonal wildfires and the fall allergy season, those are questions many are asking.
-Several home appliances that can help reduce indoor pollutants, but an air cleaner is your go-to product if you are focused on improving the quality of your’ home’s indoor air.
+Between the ongoing COVID-19 pandemic, seasonal wildfires and spring allergy season, those are questions many are asking.
+Several home appliances can help reduce indoor pollutants, but an air cleaner is your go-to product if you are focused on improving the quality of your home’s indoor air.

 Air cleaners have many benefits.
 Seasonal allergy sufferers have long turned to air cleaners to reduce allergens.
 Air cleaners can make your living space cleaner and more comfortable, and some models (those with carbon filters) can reduce odors.
 People who live in areas affected by wildfire smoke rely on air cleaners to remove the resulting particulate matter and pollutants from their indoor air.

 A lot of the attention given to indoor air quality recently stems from the the effort to reduce exposure to COVID-19.
 Air cleaners are not currently tested for their ability to remove viruses and bacteria, but the U.S. Environmental Protection Agency and National Institutes of Health have recommended air cleaners as a way to reduce exposure.
-AHAM is currently working with a team of microbiologists, air cleaner manufacturers and test labs to develop a test procedure that assesses air cleaners’ ability to remove bacteria, viruses and mold spores.
+In addition, AHAM recently finalized a performance test standard for air cleaners that tests the effectiveness of portable room air cleaners’ ability to remove viruses, bacteria and mold.

 How air cleaners work